Inner Child Therapy: What It Is & How It Heals Emotional Wounds

 What are the Symptoms of Childhood Attachment Wounding?

-The symptoms one can experience from childhood attachment wounding can vary and can affect us in all areas of life.
-According to the PIT model, these issues can include:
+The symptoms of childhood attachment wounding can vary and can affect you in all areas of life.
+According to the PIT model, developed by Pia Melody and The Meadows Behavioural Centre in Arizona, these issues can include:

 - Less than or better than self-esteem (the latter taking the form of grandiosity or even narcissistic personality disorder in the extreme)